GrewsomeC/AnthroZedsExtended/README.md

 I am aware of a few minor issues.
 They are all cosmetic and do not affect gameplay.

-* Almost all instances of human zeds have been fixed.
-Still investigating a very rare circumstance where an item to replace is found, but then not actually replaced.
+* Extremely rarely some zombies will just... not be furry.
+I have exhausted literally all reasons I and the modders I asked why this might be.
+Just going to have to live with 99.9% furs.
 * Something causes zeds to rarely have transparent scalps.
 I have no idea what.
 I suspect it is a bandage or wound.
 Someone who knows 3D modeling will probably have to look at this.
 * Already-dead zombies don't update in the same way "living" zombies do, and so don't have fur equipped, leaving them as humans.
-I have not yet added a mechanic to detect corpses and add something.
+I have not yet added a mechanic to detect corpses and add something.s

 ## FAQ

 ### Can I have 100% anthro spawns?
-Yes, as of the new version you should get 100% anthro spawns.
+Yes, as of the new version you should get rougly 100% anthro spawns.
 There are still a handful of circumstances where humans spawn, but these are bugs I am squishing (see known issues).

 ### Will this spawn specific skins from individual fursona workshop items?
 No. AZE only spawns the skins included in the base mods listed above in _compatible mods._